tensorflow/models/tutorials/image/cifar10_estimator/README.md

 * `worker`: does the training.

-* `master`: basically a special worker, it does training, but also restores and saves checkpoints and do evaluation.
+* `chief`: basically a special worker, it does training, but also restores and saves checkpoints.

+**NOTE:** we could define and run `evaluator` task, but `evaluator` is not part of training cluster.

 *Task*